-Online customer reviews inspire many emotions for us.
+Online customer reviews can inspire many emotions from us.
 As consumers, we often rely on them to guide our purchase decisions.
 As business owners, we both fear and praise them as they can influence customers to buy from us or to click that “x” and leave our shop entirely.
 Providing a guaranteed 5-star experience to every customer is impossible.
 Eventually, you’re going to have to deal with negative reviews - so keep reading to learn how to handle bad online reviews and manage your online reputation.

 Here are the different topics we're going to discuss.
 Feel free to skip ahead to the sections most relevant to you: